stlab/better-code/better-code/src/chapter-2-contracts.md

 As you can see from the summary, it removes and returns the last element.
-Notice that the phrase “last element” is meaningful only because we documented that this thing is a collection, which is a sequence of elements.
+Notice that the phrase “last element” is meaningful only because we documented that `DynamicArray` is a collection, which we know is a sequence of elements.

+The summary for a method should tell us what the method returns, and what its other effects are, if any.
 This method is a little unusual in that it both mutates the array and returns a result, which means you need to decide what to emphasize in the summary: the removal or the returned value.
 Here we've emphasized the mutation, which is normally what you want.
+That emphasis is reflected by the name, which describes the mutation rather than the return value.

 You'd generally only emphasize the return value if the mutation is something incidental that doesn't affect the program's meaning, like updating a cache.

+Notice also that we've omitted needless words: we didn't write, “the last element of the `DynamicArray`,” because the type sets the context for its methods.
+Remember, every word the reader has to process takes mental energy and contributes to perceived complexity.
+We use all the necessary words, but no more than necessary.

+#### Details

-So let's spell out the preconditions, postconditions, and invariants of this function.
+Let's continue by spelling out the preconditions, postconditions, and invariants of `popLast()`.

 What are the preconditions for removing an element?
 Obviously, there needs to be an element to remove.